kadiyalamani15/manabazaar-webapp/README.md

 ## Credits

-This project was created by Kadiyala Mani with the help of Udemy's Coursework: The Complete 2023 Web Development Bootcamp by Dr. Angela Yu.
+This project was created by Kadiyala Mani with the help of Udemy's Coursework: `The Complete 2023 Web Development Bootcamp by Dr. Angela Yu`.